 Oakes served as code talker in the South Pacific, New Guinea, and Philippines.
 In 1946, he received an honourable discharge and was awarded the Silver Star Medal, the third-highest military decoration given in the U.S. for showing gallantry in action against an enemy.

-Oakes was given a star blanket and beaded medallion by AFN National Chief Perry Bellegarde at an AFN special chiefs assembly in Ottawa.
+Last December, Oakes was honoured at an Assembly of First Nations (AFN) in Ottawa, where he was given a star blanket and beaded medallion by AFN National Chief Perry Bellegarde.

 “When you wrap a star quilt around anyone, you’re forever surrounded by your relatives, the star people in the heavens, and we’ve done that for Levi,” said Bellegarde during the assembly.
 “It’s a small gift to say thank you.”

-Oakes was also honoured at the house of commons and met with Prime Minister Justin Trudeau on Tuesday.
+That same day, Oakes was also honoured at the house of commons and met with Prime Minister Justin Trudeau.